mathjax/MathJax/mathjax/docs/html/_sources/options/NativeMML.txt

 ******************************

-The options below control the operation of the NativeMML output processor.
+The options below control the operation of the NativeMML output processor that is run when you include ``"output/NativeMML"`` in the `jax` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``NativeMML`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript